amatsagu/tempest/README.md

 Few rules before making a pull request:
 * Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 * Add link to document for new structs
-    - Since `v1.1.0`, all structs have links to corresponding discord docs
+    - Since `v1.1.0`, all structs should have links to corresponding discord docs